OmniLayer/omniwallet/design/login.md

 1. The client sends his UUID to the server.
 2. The server calculates the matching salt.
-3. The server creates two random values: challenge and pow_challenge and stores both in the session.
+3. The server creates a random pow_challenge and stores it in the session.
-4. The server sends (salt, challenge, pow_challenge) to the client.
+4. The server sends ( salt, pow_challenge ) to the client.
-5. The client iterates nonce values ``(nonce ← 0; nonce < inf; ++nonce)`` and calculates HASH(CONCAT(pow_challenge, nonce)), and when it reaches a hash that ends in LOGIN_DIFFICULTY, proceeds.
+5. The client iterates nonce values ``(nonce ← 0; nonce < inf; ++nonce)`` and calculates HASH(CONCAT(pow_challenge, nonce)), and when it reaches a hash that ends in ``LOGIN_DIFFICULTY``, proceeds.
-6. The client calculates the private/public key pair based on the user’s password and the salt provided by the server, and stores it in a javascript variable.
+6. The client calculates the symmetric key based on the user’s password and the salt provided by the server, and stores it in a javascript variable.
-7. The user signs the pair (current timestamp + random challenge) with his private key, sends the signed message to the server
+7. The client calculates a public/private key pair for signing requests.
+8. The client sends ( nonce, public key ) to the server.
 8. The server validates HASH(CONCAT(pow_challenge, nonce)) ends in LOGIN_DIFFICULTY.
-8. The server validates the signature and then sends the user's data to him.
+9. If valid, the server sends the encrypted wallet file to the client, and stores the public key in the session.

 ## Updating data